dd32/td-gh-ex/readme.txt

 === Appeal ===
 Theme URI:   http://themes.tradesouthwest.com/wordpress/appeal/
 Description:  Appeal features a pull-quote block in the main content to display a short teaser.
 Theme has two column-newspaper style-template, a fullwidth, a three section wide and an advert template.
 An Author template is included that has a modal box linked to every author link.
 This is perfect for authors who want to self-promote their articles.
-Customize where title is shown, color of links and content backgrounds, custom featured image and header image with logo support, number of words and width of pullquote teaser and set post excerpt length.
+Customize where title is shown, color of links and content backgrounds, custom featured image and header image with logo support,  width of pullquote teaser and set post excerpt length.
 Pullquote uses the theme editor "excerpt."
 Be sure it is activated from admin "Screen Options" menu in upper right.
 Demo at https://larryjudd.us/appeal

  * Theme Name:  Appeal
  * Author:      Larry Judd Oliver